Why Uniformity Matters for Digital Estates

 In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-For families managing a loved one's digital estate, this uniformity provision offers a measure of predictability.
-If a platform headquartered in another state that has adopted this act receives a request from an Arizona fiduciary, both sides are working under essentially the same rules.
-The fiduciary does not need to become an expert in each state's separate digital access law.
-The uniform act creates one shared framework, and this statute reinforces that framework by telling Arizona courts to keep their interpretation aligned with the rest of the country.
+For families managing a loved one's digital estate, this rule offers predictability.
+If a platform in another state has adopted this act, both sides work under the same rules.
+The fiduciary does not need to learn each state's separate digital access law.